Skip to main content

 Handling Errors in Loops

-// Process items even if some fail
+// Continue processing even if some items fail

 async function processItems(items: Item[]): Promise<ProcessResult[]> {